 Leadership and Administration Team

-Our Executive Director, Financial Administrator, Human Resources Department, Office Administrator, and Clinical Managers provide leadership in assuring the highest quality programs for children, families and community partners.
-Our Leadership and Administration Team assures accountability to our Board of Directors, staff, families, funders, and community partners.
+Our Executive Director, Directors, and Clinical Managers provide leadership in assuring the highest quality programs for children, families and community partners.
+Our Leadership Team assures accountability to our Board of Directors, staff, families, funders, and community partners.

 Board of Directors